 China’s recent currency devaluation—by nearly 4% on Tuesday and Wednesday—provides further confirmation that the failure to include enforceable currency disciplines in the Trans-Pacific Partnership leaves a gaping hole in U.S. trade policy.

-In an op-ed for CNN, AFL-CIO President Richard Trumka discusses the importance of increasing transparency in what companies pay their CEOs.
+, AFL-CIO President Richard Trumka discusses the importance of increasing transparency in what companies pay their CEOs.
 He says that something is "terribly wrong" in the way our system currently works and that, at a minimum, the first step toward improving the situation is to reduce the secrecy around what these big corporations are doing.

 Our country is addicted to cheap labor, and our broken immigration system helps to feed the addiction.
 Immigrant workers themselves are not to blame for stagnant wages in our country.
 The problem is caused by employers who put profits ahead of people, and trample rights and drive down standards in the process.